Doing Good Doing Well 2026

 Sylvia Scheurer

-Innovation & Sustainable Finance Consultant
+Innovation & Sustainable Finance Consultant - Impact Strategy

 With years of experience at UNICEF and the UN World Food Programme, Sylvia now works as an independent consultant on recovery and reconstruction financing in Ukraine, with a focus on how cities rebuild in a war context.
 Her work examines how financing constraints, limited administrative capacity, and sequencing shape what municipalities can realistically access and implement when assumptions about stability, markets, and risk no longer apply.
 She focuses on the practical conditions that shape the rebuilding of cities and infrastructure under extreme constraints, and on why early financing decisions matter for the physical future.